Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By melody_yesterday from Otterville, MO

-This is a guide about DIY arm warmers made from socks.
+This is a page about DIY arm warmers made from socks.
 Follow the detailed instructions to make cute arm warmers from any pair of knee socks.
 This could become addictive so buy lots of socks.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.